olga-terekhova/lambda-python-playwright-chromium/README.md

 # lambda-python-playwright-chromium
 A Docker image that creates a containerized AWS Lambda runtime with Playwright installed as a Python library with all dependencies.
 Only headless Chromium included, so the image size is only 2GB (as compared to the microsoft-playwright image at 3.5GB).
+All user logic should be contained in a separate python script uploaded to S3.
+It will be executed by the default hanlder of this lambda function.
 Can be tested locally (the same image could be run locally or on AWS).

 **Project structure**: